World Cup 2018 Preview: What You Need To Know

 The tournament's 64 games will be played at 12 stadiums throughout Russia, with the opening match and the final held at Moscow's Luzhniki Stadium.
 Among the other arenas is Sochi's Fisht Stadium, built for the 2014 Winter Olympics.

-Russia has been criticized for building a new stadium in Kalinigrad on an island, one of the city's last natural wetlands.
+Russia has been criticized for building a new stadium in Kaliningrad on an island, one of the city's last natural wetlands.
 As The Associated Press reports, venues built in other Russian cities raised environmental concerns too.

 The BBC has photos of all the stadiums, and you can see them from above at The Guardian.